MangaD/hf-discord-bot/README.md

   - create Bot class with bot info in it
   - Redo Help command (check RoboDanny for this)
   - Check tutorial: https://vcokltfre.dev/tutorial/
+- Create reminder command (look into RoboDanny)
+  - use sqlite